Bristol Bill: Early life

 Early details of Bill's life are sketchy.
 In 1850, George Thompson published a pamphlet titled "Life and Exploits of Bristol Bill", which traces his youth and career up to that point.
 From the 1850 Thompson account, Bill was born in about 1802 and his early life was spent in Liverpool, London, Bristol (from where Bill got his moniker) and other large cities in the United Kingdom.
 Bill's real name is not revealed, and his father is supposed to have one time been a member of the British Parliament.
 Bill himself, Thompson writes, attended Eton College.
 Thompson reports that he later spent several years in the UK involved in petty crime before he was arrested and sentenced to transportation to Botany Bay.
 After five years, Thompson writes, he escaped Australia by swimming to a boat off shore.
 He arrived in New York, and continued his previous career of crime.

 Name and nicknames

 A number of criminals took the moniker Bristol Bill or English Bill.
 It is unclear if there is any connection between these individuals.
 In 1931, a man called Bristol Bill was convicted of highway robbery under the name of George Wesson in Winchester, UK.
 In 1845, a man called English Bill was arrested in New York for robbery under the name John Miller.
-In 1849, a man called English Bill was arrested in Baltimore for escaping the Moyamensing prison in New York under the name William Barry.
+In 1849, a man called English Bill was arrested in Baltimore for escaping the Moyamensing prison in Philadelphia under the name William Barry.
 The most common aliases of Bills were William Warburton and William Darlington.
 William's companion, Margaret O'Connor, claimed in 1851 that Bill's true name was William Eady.